Top 10 Best Sites

 Jokes can be great openers for online daters with a sense of humor.
 At least it catches attention more than the overused “Hey, what’s up?”

-Simon Barrett tweeted out this gem: “Yo girl, are you a zero APR loan?
+A finance guy named Simon Barrett tweeted out this gem: “Yo girl, are you a zero APR loan?
 Because I don’t really understand your terms and you keep saying you have no interest.”
 That’ll kill if you’re dating in the financial sector.
 You can read more funny online dating messages here.

 Catfishing isn’t funny when it happens to you, but it is funny when people make jokes about it on the web.
 One hilarious comic shows an unimpressed woman opening the door to a short, overweight, and balding date.
 “You look different in your online profile,” she tells him.
 The guy replies, “I was impressing you with my Photoshop skills.”
 Ugh, I wish this were just a joke and not so painfully true.